pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli instance references [COMMAND-OPTIONS] INSTANCENAME

-      Get the reference instances or names.
+      Get the instances referencing an instance.

+      List the CIM (association) instances that reference the specified CIM instance, and display the returned instances, or instance paths if --names-only was specified.

+      The CIM instance can be specified in two ways:

+      1. By specifying an untyped WBEM URI of an instance path in the INSTANCENAME argument.
+The CIM namespace in which the instance is looked up is the namespace specified in the WBEM URI, or otherwise the namespace specified in the --namespace option, or otherwise the default namespace of the connection.
+Any host name in the WBEM URI will be ignored.

+      2. By specifying the --interactive option and a CIM class name in the INSTANCENAME argument.
+The instances of the specified class are displayed and the user is prompted for an index number to select an instance.
+The CIM namespace in which the instances are looked up is the namespace specified in the --namespace option, or otherwise the default namespace of the connection.

-      Gets the reference instances or instance names(--names-only option) for a target `INSTANCENAME` in the target WBEM server filtered by the `role` and `resultclass` options.
+      The instances to be retrieved can be filtered by the --filter-query, --role and --result-class options.

-      INSTANCENAME must be a CIM instance name in the format defined by DMTF `DSP0207`.

-      This may be executed interactively by providing only a class name for `INSTANCENAME` and the `interactive` option(-i).
-Pywbemcli presents a list of instances names in the class from which you can be chosen as the target.
+      The --include-qualifiers, --include-classorigin, and --propertylist
+      options determine which parts are included in each retrieved instance.

-      Results are formatted as defined by the --output_format general option.
+      In the output, the instances will formatted as defined by the --output- format general option.

     Options:
       -R, --resultclass <class name>  Filter by the result class name provided.